 Leche Flan is one of those desserts that was brought to the Philippines by the Spaniards many years ago.
 It was quickly adopted and before long, every Filipino household had their own version.
 I learned to make Leche Flan from my grandmother whose original recipe called for a dozen egg yolks!
-I’ve since modified it to make it lower in cholesterol.
+I’ve since modified it to make it less of a cholesterol bomb.
+LOL!

 There are just a few caveats to remember when making Leche Flan.
 Number 1 – be careful when you’re melting the sugar for the caramel sauce!
 It’s very hot and can give you a nasty burn.
 Make sure you protect your hands with oven mitts when swirling the mold to coat it with the hot caramel.

 The caramel will harden as it cools so work as quickly (but carefully) as possible when swirling the mold to coat the bottom and sides.
 The caramel coating will set in a hard shell.
 As the shell completely cools, the change in temperature can cause it to start cracking.
 Don’t be alarmed.
 This is normal.
-Just pour the custard into the cracked shell and proceed with the recipe.
+Just pour the custard into the sugar shell, ignoring any cracks, and proceed with the recipe.

 You can make the flan in one big mold or in individual ramekins.
 Either works fine.
 I hope you’ll give this rich, creamy, delicious dessert a try.
 I know you’ll love it!